OliverStone01/Make-an-app-in-8-days-2025/lesson-3/lesson-3.md

 ### Chapter 7: SwiftUI Spacer

 Currently the stars are pushed to the left.
-This is because the HStack is only as wide as the elements inside of it and we have the allignment modifier on the VStack.
+This is because the HStack is only as wide as the elements inside of it and we have the alignment modifier on the VStack.
 To fix this, we are going to add an element called a `Spacer`.
 This element takes up as much room as it can.
 For example, if you place a spacer between two elements, the two elements will be pushed to the edges and the space in the middle will be taken up by the spacer.

-This is great for evenly mofiying the space between elements because we can add a spacer before, inbetween, and after the elements to evenly center the elements.
+This is great for evenly modifying the space between elements because we can add a spacer before, in between, and after the elements to evenly centre the elements.
 To do this, it does is divides the remaining space by the amount of spacers you have.

-For this example, we are just going to keep the spacer in the center like this:
+For this example, we are just going to keep the spacer in the centre like this:
 ```
 import SwiftUI